tjkemper/algo/dfs/README.md

 ```

 ### Input Format
-* First line of input contains the number of vertices, v, and the number of edges, e.
+* First line of input contains the number of vertices, `v`, and the number of edges, `e`.
-* Then there are e lines of input, representing each edge.
+* Then there are `e` lines of input, representing each edge.

 ```
 5 6